GitOps Repository Structures and Patterns Part 6: Example Repositories

 manages the folderbootstrap

 s in this enumeration.
-It itself is not under version control, but is imperatively passed to the cluster during bootstrapping. - the
+It itself is not under version control, but is imperatively applied to the cluster during bootstrapping. - the

 Application argo-cd

 manages Argo CD itself via GitOps. - To this end, it contains a Kustomization which includes additional resources from the internet.
-It directly references a customization in the repo of autopilot, which in turn fetches all resources necessary for installing Argo CD from the repo of Argo CD itself.
-In doing so, it points to the
+It directly references a kustomization in the repo of autopilot, which in turn fetches all resources necessary for installing Argo CD from the repo of Argo CD itself, by pointing to the

 stable